rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 # Installing ownCloud

+**UPDATE**: install NextCloud instead of ownCloud.
+It is a fork (based on ownCloud) and apparently better.

 This section will try to sum up what can be found on the official documentation.

 **Consider using PHP7.** It might require you to install ownCloud manually.